 The MC shall rank each member budgeted in the department (as well as individuals having their tenure home in the department, if requested) using these guidelines.
 Faculty will be evaluated on the basis of their work assignments.
-Following this ranking procedure, two members of the committee shall rank the other committee member in his/her absence using exactly the same criteria applied to all other faculty members.
+Following this ranking procedure, two members of the committee shall rank the other committee member in their absence using exactly the same criteria applied to all other faculty members.
 Rankings shall focus on performance during the current academic year.
-The following shall serve as the basis for ranking each faculty member:
+Information on research, teaching, and service (included in the Annual Activities Report), and any other relevant information the individual wishes to add to the file, shall serve as the basis for ranking each faculty member (and see below for further guidance).